NASA - National Aeronautics and Space Administration

 R0: No comments for this revision.

-UT_TIME, Num_altitudes, geo_alt_begin, alt_increment, geo_alt_aircraft, UT_hour, UT_min, UT_sec, Lon_aircraft, Lat_aircraft, O3_NumDensity[]
+UT_TIME, Num_Altitudes, Geo_Alt_Begin, Alt_Increment, Geo_Alt_Aircraft, UT_hour, UT_min, UT_sec, Lon_aircraft, Lat_aircraft, O3_NumDensity[]

-Note that this file uses a scale factor (1e9) for the number density data since it would be very cumbersome to add the exponential notation to every value.
-Also, this example was adapted from the NASA document and did not have uncertainty or flag values associated with the data.
+{Note that this file uses a scale factor (1e9) for the number density data since it would be very cumbersome to add the exponential notation to every value.
+Also, this example was adapted from the NASA document and did not have uncertainty or flag values associated with the data.}

-5. File formats for other data
+2.5.
+File formats for non-standard airborne data

 Data acquired by sensors on satellites are not conveniently incorporated into the ICARTT format.
-The data protocol allows each data record to be identified with a single timestamp only if data are reported continuously with a constant time interval (e.g., 1 second).
+The data format allows each data record to be identified with a single timestamp only if data are reported continuously with a constant time interval (e.g., 1 second).
 Otherwise, start and stop times must be reported, and a data interval of 0 is entered on line 8 of the file header.
 Satellite data are unique in that while they are recorded on a constant data interval, significant gaps in the data may exist.
 These gaps may be due to cloud interference, changes in viewing mode (e.g., nadir versus limb), or other considerations.
 Given the sheer volume of data and the file sizes associated with satellite observations, it is not sensible to populate these data gaps with missing data values.
 It is also unreasonable to report start and stop times since data are typically collected on short timescales (typically sub-second) such that integration time is not an issue.
-Instead, satellite data files will report a Data Interval of -1 on line 8 of the file header.
+Instead, satellite data files report a Data Interval of -1 on line 8 of the file header.
 This signifies that each data record is identified by a single timestamp, but the actual timeline is discontinuous.
 The ICARTT format does not support a Data Interval of -1 for any measurements other than from satellite instruments.

-6. File scanning software
+2.6.
+File scanning software

-There are 2 versions available to Scan ICARTT formatted files:
+There are 2 versions available to scan ICARTT formatted files:

 1. Web-based: http://www-air.larc.nasa.gov/cgi-bin/fscan